-- When mounting or withdrawing, do not apply any blows, for example with a hammer or similar tool, to the parts to be mounted or withdrawn. - Only transfer radial or axial forces specified in the catalog to the motor bearings via the shaft extension.
+- When mounting output transmission elements (coupling, gear wheel, belt pulley etc.) use the thread at the shaft end.
+If possible, heat up the output transmission elements as required. - Use a suitable device when withdrawing output elements. - When mounting or withdrawing, do not apply any blows, for example with a hammer or similar tool, to the parts to be mounted or withdrawn. - Only transfer radial or axial forces specified in the catalog to the motor bearings via the shaft extension.

-5.2.3 Machines with type of construction IM B15, IM B9, IM V8 and IM V9
+5.2.5 Machines with type of construction IM B15, IM B9, IM V8 and IM V9